Putin puts nuclear forces on high alert, escalating tensions

 U.S. defense officials would not disclose their current nuclear alert level except to say that the military is prepared all times to defend its homeland and allies.

-If Putin is arming or otherwise raising the nuclear combat readiness of his bombers, or if he is ordering more ballistic missile submarines to sea, then the United States might feel compelled to respond in kind, said Hans Kristensen, a nuclear analyst at the Federation of American Scientists.
-That would mark a worrisome escalation, he said.
+If Putin is arming or otherwise raising the nuclear combat readiness of his bombers, or if he is ordering more ballistic missile submarines to sea, then the U.S. might feel compelled to respond in kind, said Hans Kristensen, a nuclear analyst at the Federation of American Scientists.

-Around the same time as Putin’s nuclear move, Ukrainian President Volodymyr Zelenskyy’s office announced that the two sides would meet at an unspecified location on the Belarusian border.
-The statement did not give a precise time for the meeting.

-Earlier Sunday, Kyiv was eerily quiet after huge explosions lit up the morning sky and authorities reported blasts at one of the airports.
-Only an occasional car appeared on a deserted main boulevard as a strict 39-hour curfew kept people off the streets.
+Earlier Sunday, Kyiv was eerily quiet after explosions lit up the morning sky and authorities reported blasts at one airport.
+A main boulevard was practically deserted as a strict curfew kept people off the streets.
 Authorities warned that anyone venturing out without a pass would be considered a Russian saboteur.

 Terrified residents hunkered down in homes, underground garages and subway stations in anticipation of a full-scale Russian assault.
-Supplies of food and medicine were running low, Kyiv Mayor Vitali Klitschko said.
+Food and medicine were running low, Kyiv Mayor Vitali Klitschko said.

-Authorities have been handing out weapons to anyone willing to defend the city, amid warnings of Russian saboteurs disguised as Ukrainian police or journalists.
+Authorities have been handing out weapons to anyone willing to defend the city.
 Ukraine is also releasing prisoners with military experience who want to fight, and training people to make firebombs.

 “Right now, the most important question is to defend our country,” Klitschko said.